rogerchamberlain/rogerchamberlain.github.io/modules/B/studio.md

 ### Analog Reference

-FIXME: need to talk about `analogRead()`

 In order to read the temperature output by our sensor, you need to read the voltage into your Arduino.
-You have experience with `analogRead()` from an earlier assignment.
-You will use `analogRead()` to read a voltage from the temperature sensor.
+We will use [`analogRead()`](https://www.arduino.cc/en/Reference/AnalogRead) to read a voltage from the temperature sensor.

 An `analogRead()` returns a number between `0` and `1023` that corresponds to a voltage.
 Usually, the `1023` corresponded to 5V.
 It turns out that this "upper limit voltage" can be changed.
 This **reference voltage**, on our Arduinos at least, can be one of two values: 5V or 1.1V.